himanshu03vsk/carshop/README.md

 ```

 ### Understanding of the implementation of React with the Static Pages in accordance with Phase 2 Guidelines

 - The only part where our team has implemented react is to setup the routes, it is implemented in the app.jsx files.
 - The **src/pages** contains the code that implements the functionality that redirects to our static html files
 - The **public/assests/static** has all the static html and corresponding css files.
+- Names are added in the css files as comments on the first 3 lines
+- Fonts used and colors are also added as comments